Skip to main content.

 Learn about the Clinical Orthopedic Rehabilitation and Research (CORR) Laboratory's research on low back pain.

-Researchers at the Clinical Orthopedic Rehabilitation and Research (CORR) Laboratory use clinical outcomes, objective measures, and brain imaging assessment tools (such as fMRI, spectroscopy) to explore, understand and improve low back pain and lumbar spine surgery outcomes.
+Researchers at the Clinical Orthopedic Rehabilitation and Research (CORR) Laboratory use clinical outcomes, objective measures and brain imaging assessment tools (such as fMRI, spectroscopy) to explore, understand and improve low back pain and lumbar spine surgery outcomes.

 Studies include phenotyping central sensitization in low back pain with composite observable characteristics or traits, understanding central pain processing, examining effectiveness of conservative rehabilitation approaches such as exercise and manual therapy, and exploring novel treatments to minimize opioid use and improve lumbar spine surgeries outcomes.